(This post may contain affiliate links. Please read our disclosure policy for more information.)

 The city of Boulder is home to Celestial Seasonings (4600 Sleepytime Dr, Boulder) and Leanin’ Tree greeting cards (6055 Longbow Dr, Boulder).
 Both are in the Gunbarrel area and offer free tours (with free product samples at the end of the tour).
 Locally owned and operated Glacier Ice Cream (4760 Baseline Rd, Boulder) offers tours for groups of 15 or more for a fee.
 Visit http://www.glaciericecream.com/tours/ for more information.

 27. … and Tours in Denver

-Behind the scenes of candy making, sports teams, and printing money can all be found in the Mile High City.
-Stop by Hammonds Candy (5735 Washington St, Denver) and the Denver Mint (320 West Colfax Avenue, Denver) for free tours, and reasonably priced tours of the Mile High stadium (1701 Bryant St, Denver CO) and Coors Field (2001 Blake St, Denver).
+Behind the scenes of candy making, sports teams, and printing money are all in the Mile High City.
+Stop by Hammonds Candy (5735 Washington St, Denver) and the Denver Mint (320 West Colfax Avenue, Denver) for free tours and reasonably priced tours of the Mile High Stadium (1701 Bryant St, Denver, CO) and Coors Field (2001 Blake St, Denver).

 The Best Places to Eat on the Front Range